-- (1) An appeal shall lie from the decision of a district land tribunal to the High Court. - (2) An appeal shall lie from the decision of a land tribunal established under section 80 or 81 to the district land tribunal. - (3) An appeal from the decision of a district land tribunal in the exercise of its appellate jurisdiction shall lie to the High Court.
+- (1) An appeal shall lie from the decision of a District Land Tribunal to the High Court. - (2) [subsection (2) repealed by section 35 of Act 1 of 2004] - (3) An appeal from the decision of a District Land Tribunal in the exercise of its appellate jurisdiction shall lie to the High Court.